harleypig/bw-serve-client/docs/development.md

 - validate the parameters
 - ensure data is in correct format for sending to api
 - provide unit tests in the tests directory
+  - use pytest-mock to test functions that access external tools
 - provide examples of usage in the examples directory

 ### Specific Class Instructions